sepharg/NugetVisualizer/README.md

 Initially, the data must be harvested.
 This can be done via the file system or by using the github API.
-A console app is provided for testing purposes (and can be used as code examples on how to use) Once the data is harvested, it can be visualized
+A console app is provided for testing purposes (and can be used as code examples on how to use) The data can be harvested from the Harvest menu on the web.
+Once the data is harvested, it can be visualized
 All data is stored in a Sqlite database